Loss of Appetite in the Elderly: Causes and Treatment

 3.6.
 Medications

-Certain pharmacological drugs may affect your appetite, including illicit drugs (e.g., cocaine, heroin, amphetamines).
-Prescription medications that are known to reduce appetite include antibiotics, chemotherapy drugs, drugs for blood pressure, certain antidepressants, strong painkiller types such as codeine and morphine.
+Certain pharmacological drugs may affect your appetite.
+Prescription medications that are known to reduce appetite include antibiotics, chemotherapy drugs, drugs for blood pressure, certain antidepressants, and strong painkillers such as codeine and morphine.

 Ninkatec Infographic_Causes of poor appetite